Trade cryptocurrency derivatives on BitMEX.

 While BitMEX is a leader in volume when it comes to Bitcoin (BTC), most other offerings maintain relatively low levels of liquidity.
 At times, this makes the degree of price movement when entering/exiting positions so drastic that trading some available assets may be impractical.

 BitMEX uses multi-signature wallets for both client and exchange accounts.
 All withdrawals are handled manually and processed at a designated time once a day.
 Funds are kept in offline cold storage, rather than “hot wallets.”
 The combination of these features gives BitMEX a very solid security infrastructure when it comes to handling client funds.
 Additional security features include:

-- Optional encryption for emails provided by the Pretty Good Privacy (PGP) programme.
+- Optional encryption for emails provided by the Pretty Good Privacy (PGP) program.

 - The high-speed trading engine performs security audits after each order placement and transaction.

 - Access to BitMEX’s systems is partitioned and requires multiple forms of authentication to access each part.

 BitMEX pros and cons

 - Up to 100% leverage available on margin trading.

 - “Sandbox” environment for users to practice trading.